 - Stripe Subscription Auto Retries – Based on your Stripe auto-retry settings

-- PayPal Subscription & Payment Plan Auto Retries – Will auto-retry on a 1, 3 & 5-day schedule
+- PayPal Subscription Auto Retries – Will auto-retry on a 1, 3 & 5-day schedule

 Failed Payment Emails / Card Update Auto-Retry Settings

-Spiffy has the option for you to enable automatic failed payment emails to be sent to your customer upon payment failure.
+By default, Spiffy has very basic, simple notification emails that are automatically sent to your customer when a payment fails or their card is expiring.
 These emails will contain a link for your customer to update their card on file.
-You can also enable emails to be sent to your customer to update Expiring/Expired credit cards.

 Additionally, you also have a couple of account settings to handle auto-retry behavior upon card update (By the customer, or when a team member updates the card in Spiffy.)